storj/docs/app/learn/concepts/encryption-key/design-decision-end-to-end-encryption/page.md

 docId: Pksf8d0TCLY2tBgXeT18d
 redirects:
   - /dcs/concepts/encryption-key/design-decision-end-to-end-encryption
+metadata:
-pageTitle: 'Design Decision: End-to-end Encryption'
+  title: 'Design Decision: End-to-end Encryption'
 ---

 When the privacy and security of your application data are mission critical, Storj DCS provides options to ensure only you have access to your data.